EdytaKal/HR_data_analysis/README.md

 - 15 female and 9 male US citizens of Hispanic origins
 - 4 female and 1 male eligible non-citizens of non-Hispanic origins
 - 1 female non-US citizen of non-Hispanic roots

+### Most effective recruitment sources that the company has control over:
+- diversity job fair- 23 employed
+- via the monster.com website- 15 employed

+Quite a few are getting employed by referral or via word of mouth, which can suggest that people are generally happy with the company to refer people in.

+## Recommendations and Next Steps
+- The least employees bring website banner ads and social media.
+This could mean that the company could stop advertising their job openings via website banners.
+- The company could pay more attention to their presence in social networking media and look into having a dedicated employee to deal with posts on Facebook and Twitter.